-Lightsail uses an AWS Identity and Access Management (IAM) service-linked role (SLR) to export snapshots to Amazon EC2.
+Lightsail uses an (IAM) service-linked role (SLR) to export snapshots to Amazon EC2.
 For more information about SLRs, see Using service-linked roles for Amazon Lightsail.

 The export process can take a while.
 It depends on the size and configuration of the source instance or block storage disk.
 Use the task monitor in the Lightsail console to track the status of your export.
 For more information, see Task monitor in Amazon Lightsail.

 Creating Amazon EC2 resources from exported Lightsail snapshots

 After a Lightsail snapshot is exported and available in Amazon EC2 (as an AMI, EBS snapshot, or both), you can create Amazon EC2 resources from the snapshot using one of the following methods: